Welcome to the AA/EEO Website

-Grand Valley State University is committed to equal opportunity, affirmative action and multiculturalism both in spirit and according to related laws and regulations.
-As a part of our commitment, this web page provides information about the people and resources available to assist you.
-Please don't hesitate to contact us with your questions, concerns and ideas.
+Grand Valley State University is committed to equal opportunity, affirmative action, and multiculturalism both in spirit and according to related laws and regulations.
+As a part of our commitment, this website provides information about the people and resources available to assist you.
+Please don't hesitate to contact us with your questions, concerns, and ideas.

 As adopted by the Board of Trustees, Grand Valley State University is committed to inclusion and equity, and strives to establish a climate that welcomes and affirms the contributions of all students and employees.
 The University is guided by values for inclusiveness and community which are integral to our mission to educate students to shape their lives, their professions, and their societies, and to enrich the community through excellent teaching, active scholarship, and public service.
 The University strives to provide all members of its community an inclusive environment and equitable opportunities for success.

 The University is also committed to maintaining a climate conducive to an educational, living, and employment environment that is free from unlawful acts of harassment and discrimination, as well as those defined by this policy.
 All members of the community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 It is neither the purpose nor intent of this policy to infringe on the First Amendment or academic freedom as defined by the University.